anthonygrees/chef_poc/README.md

 ```

 Upload the Audit Cookbook.
 This cookbook is used to automatically run the correct InSpec profiles.

+NOTE: If you are using a different Chef Automate user you will need to modify the `attributes/defaul.rb`.
+Speak to Anthony for help before uploading !
 ```bash
 cd audit_agr
 berks install -q